-Fotini Christia is the Ford International professor of the social sciences at MIT.
-She is director of the Sociotechnical Systems Research Center (SSRC), associate director of the Institute for Data, Systems, and Society (IDSS), and chair of the doctoral program in Social and Engineering Systems (SES) at MIT's Schwarzman College of Computing.
+Fotini Christia is a principal investigator at the MIT Jameel Clinic and the Ford International professor of the social sciences at MIT.
+She is director of the Sociotechnical Systems Research Center (SSRC), associate director of the Institute for Data, Systems, and Society (IDSS), and chair of the doctoral programme in social and engineering systems at MIT's Schwarzman College of Computing.

 Fotini graduated magna cum laude from Columbia University in 2001 with a joint bachelor's degree in economics and operations research and a master's degree in international affairs.
 She received a doctorate degree in public policy from Harvard University in 2008 before joining MIT faculty that year.